 All students must use their legal name as it appears on their social security card and their birth certificate on all school records.

 SECTION II:

 PARENTAL RIGHTS

-This section of the Wills Point Junior High School Student Handbook includes information related to the rights and responsibilities of parents as specified in state or federal law and provides parental notices required by law.
+This section of the Wills Point Middle School Student Handbook includes information related to certain rights of parents as specified in state or federal law.